 Unless you speak cat, it’s quite impossible to know what your feline friend is saying.
-However, you can decode the communication by taking a cue from your cat’s tail, eyes, ears, and general posture.
+However, you can decode the cat language by taking a cue from its tail, eyes, ears, and general posture.

 Just like humans, cats may be sad, happy, scared, or simply chilling on the porch on a Sunday morning.